cakephp/docs/en/views/helpers/form.rst

 * ``$fieldName`` - A field name from the model.
 * ``$options`` - An optional array containing the labels for the radio buttons.
-  When this array is missing the method will either generate only the hidden input (if ``hiddenField`` is ``true``) or no element at all (if ``hiddenField`` is ``false``).
+  When this array is missing, the method will either generate only the hidden input (if ``hiddenField`` is ``true``) or no element at all (if ``hiddenField`` is ``false``).
 * ``$attributes`` - An optional array icluding any of the :ref:`general-input-options`,